VidyaSource/website/src/content/blog/why-coding-interviews-are-the-worst.md

 apply to your business and, more importantly, how your candidates approach challenges.
 Feel free to explore the topic in depth and follow threads of conversation as candidates raise points you find particularly interesting.
 You don't have to be [Oprah](https://www.youtube.com/watch?v=w-gkAM0XZMU), but there is an art to navigating a conversation to elicit more information.
-You will get a good sense of candidates' technical knowledge, their creativity, amd their ability to gain new knowledge.
+You will get a good sense of candidates' technical knowledge, their creativity, and their ability to gain new knowledge.

 After all, game recognizes game.

 ### "Can you describe a situation at work where you were particularly proud of what you accomplished?"

-This question helps lighten the mood and bring positivity into an otherwise tense process.
+This question helps lighten the mood and brings positivity into an otherwise tense process.
 It gives candidates a chance to brag a little but in a way that lends value to you.
 You can glean if your own business offers the kinds of opportunities for joy the candidates want to experience, and you can again get some detail into their experience, expertise, and potential for growth.